-2024 In-Network Benefits

-Preventive care Covered 100%, no Covered 100%, no Covered 100%, no Covered 100%, no deductible deductible deductible deductible Doctor's office visit You pay 25% after deductible You pay 25% after deductible You pay \$25 for PCP visit and \$40 for specialist visit, no deductible You pay \$25 for PCP visit and \$40 for specialist visit, no deductible Emergency room You pay 25% after You pay 25% after You pay \$150, then You pay \$150, then deductible deductible 25% after deductible 15% after deductible Urgent care You pay 25% after deductible You pay 25% after deductible You pay \$40 You pay \$25 Inpatient care You pay 25% after You pay 25% after You pay 25% after You pay 15% after deductible deductible deductible deductible Outpatient care You pay 25% after deductible You pay 25% after deductible If not an office visit, you pay 25% after deductible If not an office visit, you pay 15% after deductible
+Traditional or true family?
+True family True family Traditional Traditional In-Network Benefits Preventive care Covered 100%, no deductible Covered 100%, no deductible Covered 100%, no deductible Covered 100%, no deductible Doctor's office visit You pay 25% after deductible You pay 25% after deductible You pay \$25 for PCP visit and \$40 for specialist visit, no deductible You pay \$25 for PCP visit and \$40 for specialist visit, no deductible Emergency room You pay 25% after deductible You pay 25% after deductible You pay 25% after deductible You pay 15% after deductible Urgent care You pay 25% after deductible You pay 25% after deductible You pay 25% after deductible You pay 15% after deductible Inpatient care You pay 25% after deductible You pay 25% after deductible You pay 25% after deductible You pay 15% after deductible Outpatient care You pay 25% after deductible You pay 25% after deductible If not an office visit, you pay 25% after deductible You pay 15% after deductible

-For some insurance carriers in CA, CO, DC, GA, MD, OR, VA, and WA, the Platinum coverage level is an HMO option that covers in-network care only.
+^{}For some insurance carriers in CA, CO, DC, GA, MD, OR, VA, and WA, the Platinum coverage level is an HMO option that covers in-network care only.